saeed349/Dash-Multi-Page-App-Template/README.md

 ---

-MBATS is a simple platform for developing, testing and deploying algorthmic trading strategies with a focus on Machine Learning based algorithms.
+MBATS is a simple platform for developing, testing and deploying Algorthmic Trading strategies with a focus on Machine Learning based algorithms.

 MBATS aim to make a Quant's life a lot easier by providing a modular easy to setup trading infrastrucutre based on open source tools that can get his/her trading strategy from idea to production within few minutes.

-Using MBATS, you can easily create Trading Strategies in Backtrader, manage machine learning models with Ml-Flow, a Posgress database for storing and querying Market data, storage and file management database based on Minio (S3 like), Superset to visualize performance of backtested and live strategies, schedule tasks using Apache Airflow and many other features to help you get more results in faster times and with a lot less code.
+Using MBATS, you can easily create Trading Strategies in Backtrader, manage machine learning models with Ml-Flow, a Posgress database for storing and querying Market data, storage and file management database based on Minio, Superset to visualize performance of backtested and live strategies, schedule tasks using Apache Airflow and many other features to help you get more results in faster times and with a lot less code.

 Note: MBATS is not meant to compete with any of the trading platforms, its meant for educational purpose and for that kid who's in a third world country who has a trading idea but no way to monetise it.